 So, I told the Husband I wanted more planter boxes for my birthday…but I wanted them NOW, not in November.
 Even with the “now” caveat he thinks I’m taking the cheap way out for my present, but you know, there’s only so many THINGS you need…and I’d just rather grow stuff!
 Friday evening, spurred [...]

-I’ve been pondering the garden these past couple of weeks, deciding what to pull out, what to plant.
-The blistering heat is finally starting to ease up a bit, with nights in the 60s and 70s and days in the 80s.
-The rainy season is officially Over, so all the cursed whiteflies are finally dead, [...]
+I’ve been pondering the garden these past couple of weeks, deciding what to pull out, what to plant in my garden, and that’s why I cut my grass using the best garden shears from https://technomono.com/best-garden-shears-for-cutting-grass.
+The blistering heat is finally starting to ease up a bit, with nights in the 60s and 70s and days […]